Azure-for-Startups/Content/README.md

 ##Web & Mobile
 -	**[Azure App Service overview] (https://azure.microsoft.com/en-us/documentation/articles/app-service-value-prop-what-is/)** – Learn about Web Apps, Mobile Apps, API apps.
+-       **[Getting Started with Xamarin] (https://azure.microsoft.com/en-us/features/xamarin/)** - Create cloud-powered mobile apps faster across iOS, Android, and Windows.
+Overview of Xamarin and how to use it.
 -	**[Notification Hub overview] (https://azure.microsoft.com/en-us/documentation/services/notification-hubs/)** - An easy-to-use, multiplatform, scaled-out push infrastructure.
 -	**[Azure Search] (https://azure.microsoft.com/en-us/documentation/articles/search-what-is-azure-search/)** - Ready-to-use service that you can populate with your data and then use to add search to your web or mobile apps.
 -	**[Azure Mobile Services REST API Reference MSDN] (https://msdn.microsoft.com/en-US/library/azure/jj710108.aspx)** – Documentation on Mobile Services REST API and the available operations.